shashangka-upadhyaya/Stock-Market-Analysis-Project/README.md

 ### Results
 **1. Get the historical stock value of Apple,IBM, Microsoft,Walmart
 ![](stocks.png)
-**2. in depth analysis is done from this data set using yahoo finace and new york stock exchange  [here](https://www.nyse.com/listings_directory/stock)**
+**2. in depth analysis is done from this data set using yahoo finance and Newyork stock exchange  [here](https://www.nyse.com/listings_directory/stock)**
 ![](MSFT.png)
 **3. To visualize the adjusted close price data, we can use the matplotlib library and plot method as shown below
 ![](graph.png)